5 people with four in traditional Peruvian clothing

 Academics at the Oxford Department of International Development (ODID) can offer supervision in a wide range of subjects, including migration, refugees and humanitarianism; urban, agrarian and environmental development; political and social change and conflict; state-making and disciplinary regimes; public health and social policies; global governance, diplomatic studies, and security; economic growth and structural transformation; macroeconomics and public finance; firms and households; poverty and inequality; and technology.
 The department also has close connections with other departments and research centres across the University.

 During an initial probationary period as a Probationer Research Student (PRS), you will develop and begin work on your thesis topic.
 You will be offered training in relevant research methods, language, computing and other skills, and you will have the opportunity to attend lectures, seminars and classes in your general topic area.
-Full-time students are expected to be resident in Oxford for the PRS period.

 As a PRS, you will also take one taught course, either in research methods or from an Oxford master’s degree relevant to your research, which will be examined.
 Full-time students usually transfer to full DPhil status by the end of their first year and part-time students usually transfer by the end of their second year.

-Time to completion depends on the complexity of an individual student’s research programme and on the amount of fieldwork that may be required.
+Time to completion depends on the complexity of your individual research programme and on the amount of fieldwork that may be required.
 The University considers that the normal time for completion of the DPhil should be three to four years (four to eight years for part-time), or for students who transfer to the DPhil after the MPhil in Development Studies two to three years (four to six years for part-time), although the exact time will vary depending on the complexity and ambition of the project.
 In exceptional circumstances there are procedures in place which allow students to apply for extensions of time or to suspend their status for fixed periods of time.

 Applicants wishing to study part-time while in employment will be asked to provide a letter from their employer confirming that they are supportive of the study and are willing to release them from the workplace for study in Oxford, independent study and any fieldwork necessary for data collection.
 In addition, where appropriate, students will be required to obtain the written agreement from their employer for the use of their employer’s data in their research.